FindMySchool LogoFindMySchool

 The most recent inspection (April 2024) judged the school Good.
 KS2 attainment in 2024 was also strong, with 80% meeting the expected standard in reading, writing and maths combined, above the England average.
 For many families, that combination suggests a safe, well-run school with solid academic outcomes.

 Applications are made through Herefordshire’s coordinated admissions process.
-For September 2026 entry, the online application window ran from 15 September 2025 to 15 January 2026, with offers released on 16 April 2026.
+For Reception entry in September 2027 in Herefordshire, County of, applications close on 15 January 2027, with offers issued on 16 April 2027.

 Yes, based on the most recent Reception entry route figures.
 There were 42 applications for 25 offers, which indicates competition for places.

-In 2024, 80% met the expected standard in reading, writing and maths combined, above the England average of 62%.
+In the current 2024-25 / 2025 dataset, 60% met the expected standard in reading, writing and maths combined and 10% reached the higher standard.
+Average scaled scores are 107 in reading, 105 in maths and 107 in GPS.
+FindMySchool ranks the school 7,617th out of 14,978 primaries overall in England and 24th in Hereford.
 At the higher standard, 12% reached greater depth, above the England average of 8%.
 Scaled scores were also above the typical benchmark, including reading at 104.

 The school day runs from a gates-open time of 8.30am to a 3.15pm finish, and the school references an on-site childcare provider for wraparound.
 Clubs and enrichment opportunities highlighted include Forest School for all classes weekly, plus activities such as debate, choir, computing, and sports clubs.